-In Villalvilla highlights the Church of the Assumption.
+In Villalvilla, the Church of the Assumption stands out.

-In Tardajos they emphasize the Churches of Santa María and Magdalena.
+In Tardajos the Churches of Santa María stand out and Magdalena.

-In Rabé de las Calzadas we can visit the parish church of Santa Marina, preserves a cover of s.
-XIII.
+In Rabé de las Calzadas we can visit the parish church of Santa Marina, it preserves a cover of the s.
+XIII

-Hornillos del Camino is one of the most singular examples of "pueblo-camino", with a single street.
-Stresses the parish church of Santa Maria.
+Hornillos del Camino is one of the most unique examples of "town-road", with a single street.
+Stresses the parish church of Santa María.

-In Hontanas, it is kept as a Jacobean vestige, a building called "Meson de los Franceses", a former pilgrim hospital.
+In Hontanas, it is preserved as a Jacobean vestige, a building called "Inn of the French", a former pilgrim hospital.

 The Church of the Immaculate, Gothic style and restored following the neoclassical style.

-Before entering Castrojeriz you will find the remains of the Convent of San Antón.
+Before entering Castrojeriz are the remains of the Convent of San Antón.

-The Collegiate Church of the Virgin of the apple tree.
+The Collegiate Church of the Virgen del Manzano.